sstephenson200/GrowWell/README.md

 *   App.js – Initial app load.
 *   app.json – Environment variables, add-ons, etc.

+Tests are placed in the test folder mirror the hierarchy of the client folder.
+For example, tests for alarm components should be placed in test/components/Alarm, with testable code being found in src/app/components/Alarm.

 #####	Server

 The server defines requests to the database, with endpoints being focused on Alarm, Garden, Plant, Note and User.
 Specific endpoints are further defined in the API section, below.
 The main technology used in this section is Express.
 Code is divided as follows: